telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

     }
 }
 ````

->important Notes:
->
-* You may get a horizontal scrollbar on the page if the browser viewport is too narrow.
-* The `min-width` style should be more than the sum of the all set column widths.
-The width-less N number of columns will receive 1/N of the remaining space.

 3\.
 Leave the columns you are fine to grow without width and set a `min-width` style for the Grid Tables.